JRiggles/EaseSprite/README.md

 When the `Add Easing Tag` option is checked (default) the selected frames will be tagged with the name of the chosen easing function like so:

 <img src="screenshots/easing tag.png" />

+### Limitations

+The active sprite must have at least two (2) frames in order for an easing function to be applied; sprites with more frames will result in smoother easing

+You must select at least two (2) framse when selecting a range of frames

+The shortest possible duration for a single frame is 1 millisecond

+The longest possible duration for a single frame is 65,535 milliseconds (just over 65 seconds)

+Individual frame times are rounded up to the nearest millisecond, which means the animation will complete in *approximately* the specified number of millseconds, but maybe not exactly

+> This means that the longest possible animation duration is `65535 * n` where `n` is the number of frames in the animation and no easing (i.e. "Linear" easing) is applied

 ## Installation